hds-sandbox/proteomics-sandbox/README.md

 * [MaxQuant](https://www.maxquant.org/):
     * Comprehensive software suite for proteomics data analysis.
     * Includes protein and peptide identification, quantification, and visualization of spectral matches.
-    * Features an advanced search engine and a user-friendly graphical interface.
+    * Features an advanced search engine; only the command-line tool is available on Linux as the GUI is incompatible.
+Read more [here](https://cox-labs.github.io/coxdocs/Download_Installation.html).
+    * MaxQuant is located in `/usr/local/bin/MaxQuant_v2.5.2.0`.
 * [PDV](https://www.maxquant.org/):
     * Visualization tool for spectral matches, particularly those obtained from MSFragger searches.
     * Allows users to inspect and evaluate the quality of the matches.